1.3. Floating Point Numbers#

 Example 1.4.1: Range of floating point numbers

-Let us try to find the largest and smallest positive numbers in your computer system.
-We use the float_info class in sys library.
+Let us try to find the largest and smallest positive numbers in your computer system. float_info class in sys package tells the range of python float and the same information in numpy can be obtained with `np.finfo.
+The both should output the same value.

 import sys